 Address: Berger Allee 2, 40213 Düsseldorf, Germany

-The museum was established in the year 1874 by the city council in the Hondheim Palace (or Palais Hondheim) on Akademiestrasses.
+The museum was established in 1874 by the city council in the Hondheim Palace (or Palais Hondheim) on Akademiestrasses.
 The basis upon which movements began for the museum’s creation was based on the oil painting donations from Count von Stutterheim.